pronebel/powerbi-docs.zh-cn/powerbi-docs/developer/embedded/export-to.md

             // Error handling for timeout and cancellations return null;
         }

-        var httpMessage = await Client.Reports.GetExportToFileStatusInGroupWithHttpMessagesAsync(groupId, reportId, exportId);
+        // The 'Client' object is an instance of the Power BI .NET SDK var httpMessage = await Client.Reports.GetExportToFileStatusInGroupWithHttpMessagesAsync(groupId, reportId, exportId);
         exportStatus = httpMessage.Body;

         // You can track the export progress using the PercentComplete that's part of the response SomeTextBox.Text = string.Format("{0} (Percent Complete : {1}%)", exportStatus.Status.ToString(), exportStatus.PercentComplete);
         if (exportStatus.Status == ExportState.Running || exportStatus.Status == ExportState.NotStarted)